GClunies/reflekt/README.md

    cd my_reflekt_project                            # Navigate inside project
    ```

-You now have a git repo with a reflekt project, including an example tracking plan in the `tracking-plans/` folder.
+Your reflekt project includes an example tracking plan in the `tracking-plans/` folder.

 ## Commands
 Create a new tracking plan in the reflekt spec